Why one Oxford resident is letting native plants flourish on his lawn

 Jon Ralinovsky has never liked mowing his lawn.
 Starting in 2008, he let the woods grow into his backyard, allowing Ohio goldenrods and ironweeds to prop up.

-When he first approached Mary-Kate Huddleston, his son's girlfriend and senior Miami University applied biology major, in 2022, the front yard was still mostly turf grass.
+When he first approached Mary-Kate Huddleston, his son's good friend and senior Miami University applied biology major, in 2022, the front yard was still mostly turf grass.
 Wanting to make more productive use of the yard, he asked her to spearhead a prairie project.
 Now, the yard has blossomed into a plethora of native plants and grasses, increasing biodiversity and habitat in the process.

 “Jon had told me that he no longer wanted to mow his lawn — that was kind of the impetus,” Huddleston said.
 “So we settled on a prairie that’s kind of modified to be a pollinator garden.”